DonaH/Code_WDI/README.md

       ### User Stories
       ###### (role, goal, reason)

-      #### As a game developer, I want players to enjoy playing the games so that they can enjoy few fleeting moments of joy in their hectic lives.
+      #### As a player, I want to the game to be asthetically pleasing and fun so I can enjoy momentary relaxation.